terrymcquerry/myLinuxDiary/README.md

 `git checkout (branch-name)` or `git switch (branch-name)` change branch (add -b (for checkout) or -c flag (for switch) to build it at the same time)\
 `git diff branch-name` see changes made in the new branch compared to the branch-name\
 `git merge (branch-name)` merges this branch to the current branch ("Fast-forward" means Git was able to simply move the current branch forward to where branch-name was.
 Since there was no conflict between the branches, this is the simplest form of merging)\
+`git branch --merged` see which branches where integrated\
+`git branch -d branch-name` delete branch after merging (-d flag is there to ensure deletion of the merged branch only. use -D to force delete)

 ## *set up*
 `git config` configure git on three levels: system level (apply to all machines), global level (apply for all projects on the machine), local level (apply to a particular project)\